 The following screens illustrate the Entity Links to Communication Manager and Avaya SBCE.
-It should be noted that in a customer environment the Entity Link to Communication Manager would normally use TLS as was set for the compliance test.
+It should be noted that in a customer environment the Entity Link to Communication Manager would normally use TLS.
 TCP can be used to aid in troubleshooting since the signaling traffic would not be encrypted.
 The protocol and ports defined here must match the values used on the Communication Manager signaling group form in Section 5.6.